hauntarl/swift-cc/challenge3.md

 > **NOTE**: Remember, read as few hints as you can to help you solve the challenge, and only read them if you’ve tried and failed.

-1. This task requires you to handle `duplicate characters`.
+1. This task requires you to handle *duplicate characters*.
-2. The naive way to check this is to `loop over` the `characters` in one and check it exists in the other, `removing matches` as you go.
+2. The naive way to check this is to loop over the *characters* in one and check it exists in the other, *removing matches* as you go.
-3. A faster solution is to convert both `strings` to `character arrays`.
+3. A faster solution is to convert both *string* to *character arrays*.
-4. If you `sort` two character `arrays`, then you will have something that is the `same length` and `identical character for character`.
+4. If you *sort* two character *arrays*, then you will have something that is the same length and identical character for character.

 ### Solution 1